NFT-com/indexer/README.md

 ### Testing locally

-In order to test locally the indexer its required to have access to an ethereum node.
+In order to run a local test of the indexer, access to an Ethereum node is required.

-### Starting the indexer
+### Starting the Indexer

 There are two ways to run the indexer.